Photography mini sessions

 Or you always wanted to try them, but were a little intimidated and didn’t know where to start.

-If you’ve done a couple of mini sessions, swore you would never do them again, but were wondering if you were “just missing something” that everyone else that loved them seemed to know.
+If you’ve done a couple of mini sessions, and swore you would never do them again.

 Whatever your outlook, I hope you now feel informed enough to decide if mini sessions are a good choice for you.